By Charlotte Dow & Jessie Festa

 You can also use this map to search for local stays:

-When visiting Toronto — or anywhere else in the world — it’s wise to get travel insurance.
+When visiting New York City — or anywhere else in the world — it’s wise to get travel insurance.

 One of the best travel medical insurance for travelers is SafetyWing as they’ve got a large network and offer both short-term and long-term coverage — including coverage if you’re traveling for months as well as limited coverage in your home country).